Kirk West: A Life in Focus, Behind the Lens and Behind the Scenes

 Kirk’s camera has long focused on artists worth remembering—and now, through Gallery West, his lens becomes a platform for spotlighting others… such as local photographers Bill Brookins and DSTO Moore, local visual artists Johnny Mo and Kevin Lewis, and local musical artists like Mr. Coleman... plus many more.

-And he keeps the fire lit in other ways — his voice, smooth and grounded, now broadcast every Monday evening on 100.9 The Creek in a radio show called Into the Mystic.
+And Kirk keeps the fire lit in other ways — his voice, smooth and grounded, now broadcast every Monday evening on Macon’s 100.9 The Creek in a radio show called Into the Mystic.
 Starting each show with his signature “Howdy Boys & Girls,” he records at Capricorn Studios, where Southern Rock was minted, sitting at a console, calling up old records and new favorites, telling stories with the weight of someone who was there.

 Into the Mystic is more than a playlist—it’s a musical memoir.
 Kirk shares obscurities and personal tributes, lessons wrapped in vinyl and memory.
+He doesn’t sugar-coat his past either.

 “the show is really just me playin my albums & tellin the occasional tale.... but its mostly a fine way to spend an hour or so... hope ya give it listen.”